Nexus-Mods/Vortex-Backend/README.md

 # Vortex-Backend

-This repo contains the live files that Vortex accesses and any relevant Actions that are needed to update them.
+This repo contains all the live files that Vortex accesses and any relevant Actions that are needed to update them.
 They are contained in the `/out` folder.

 - extensions-manifest.json
 - announcements.json